rinawasabi/advanced-web-dev/Final_Project/Project_phase_2.md

 ## 9. User interface and interaction

-Focused on clear and user-friendly UI and UX.
-As discribed by user persona, some of the users preferred more simple ui...
+- Focused on clear and user-friendly UI and UX.
+As described in the user personas, simplicity was prioritized for casual and busy users.
-The color contrust was measred also using ... to ensure the
+- Layout is clean, with intuitive card-based recipe display.
+- Color contrast and accessibility are being considered (plan to use tools like Lighthouse for audits).